shreyask-1/trading-bot/README.md

 ## Profit levers (implemented)

+- **Entry alignment**: new buys are rejected when current price is below SMA-20 (when daily data is available), matching the MA-breakdown exit and preventing immediate buy-then-sell whipsaws.
+The technical fallback also requires a 65+ score and an uptrend by default.
 - **Chase filters** (`MAX_BUY_EXTENSION_ABOVE_VWAP_PCT`, default 2.5%, and
-  `MAX_INTRADAY_MOVE_PCT`, default 4%): the bot refuses to buy a name already extended above VWAP or already up big on the session.
-Chasing is the #1 way daytraders give back gains.
+  `MAX_INTRADAY_MOVE_PCT`, default 4%): the bot scales extended buys down and hard-skips extreme extensions.
+Chasing is a common way daytraders give back gains.
 Set either to `0` to disable.
 - **Trailing stop** (`TRAILING_STOP_ACTIVATE_MULT`, default 1.5x ATR, and
   `TRAILING_STOP_DISTANCE_MULT`, default 2x ATR): once a position is up, the stop ratchets up to (best price - 2 ATR) and only ever moves up, so